jtietema/versioning-maven-plugin/README.md

  * It is not recommended to commit this file to your SCM.
  * If you build your code directly in your IDE it will probably not directly execute maven, but rather just copy configuration.
-In that case you need to make sure that the `git-java` goal runs before the build/make step of your IDE.
+In that case you need to make sure that the `verionsing-maven-plugin:git-java` goal runs before the build/make step of your
+   IDE.

 ## Bugs, Contributions and Feedback